-Schizophrenia is a serious mental disorder that most commonly arrives inside the 20s.
-The good news is there are medications that can help individuals experiencing this mental condition live a fairly normal life.
+Schizophrenia is a serious mental disorder that most commonly appears in young adults in their 20’s.
+The good news is there are medications, such as aripiprazole, that can help improve the well-being of individuals experiencing this condition.

-- The acute and maintenance treatment of manic and mixed episodes associated with bipolar I disorder.
+- Treat manic and mixed episodes in individuals with with bipolar I disorder.

-- The treatment of irritability associated with autistic disorder.
+- Treat irritability in individuals with autistic disorder.

 Pregnancy Safety Rating: Category: C

-Pregnancy Recommendation: Limited human data- Animal data suggest risk
+Pregnancy Recommendation: There is limited human data available on aripiprazole.
+Animal data suggest risk.

-- Rare: (2% or less) Blurred vision, constipation, asthenia, (loss of energy/strength), anxiety, fever, rash, cough, rhinitis, orthostatic hypotension.
+- Rare: (2% or less) Blurred vision, anxiety, constipation, fever, orthostatic hypotension, rash, cough, asthenia (loss of energy/strength), rhinitis.

 Briggs, Freeman, & Yaffe – Only three reports have described the use of aripiprazole in human pregnancy.
 No developmental toxicity was observed in these cases.
 The animal data suggests a risk of developmental toxicity and possibly teratogenicity, but the very limited human pregnancy experience prevents a complete assessment of the embryo-fetal risk.